 ESO's responsibilities include providing a good faith effort in regards to Title VI of the Civil Rights Act of 1964.
-Data is collected during public involvement meetings and hearings and submitted on a quarterly basis to the Office of Civil Rights Title VI Coordinator.
-This data may include demographical information, LEP requests, complaints, planning studies, consultant contracting opportunities, and MPO/COG reviews.
+Data is collected during public involvement meetings and hearings, and submitted on a quarterly basis to the Office of Civil Rights Title VI Coordinator.
+This data may include demographic information, LEP requests, complaints, planning studies, consultant contracting opportunities, and MPO/COG reviews.

-ESO also adheres to Executive Order 12898 - Federal Actions to Address Environmental Justice in Underserved and Low-Income Populations.
-This Order requires SCDOT to identify and address disproportionately high and adverse human health or environmental effects its projects may have on minority and/or low-income populations.
+ESO also adheres to Executive Order 12898 - Federal Actions to Address Environmental Justice in Underserved and Low-Income Populations and Executive Order 14096 - Revitalizing Our Nation's Commitment to Environmental Justice for All.
+Collectively, these orders require SCDOT to identify and address disproportionate and adverse human health or environmental effects its projects may have on minority and/or low-income populations.
 Transportation projects affect a full range of environmental elements, such as aquatic resources, plant and animal habitats, land use, public parks, historic sites, and social communities.